RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 sigma               275.195951  311.73817
 ```

-That's it, you have run your first Bayesian model\!
+That's it, you have run your first Bayesian model!
 Everything is identical except for 4 characters (`stan_`).

 First, note the reassuring thing: the average parameter estimates are essentially identical to those produced by `lm`.
 Among other things, the effect of wing length is 17.83 g/mm vs. 17.85 g/mm, males are 466.02 g heavier than females vs. 465.4 in the frequentist approach, etc.

 Your figures for the Bayesian approach might be slightly different from mine, which is completely normal as it is a random sampling process.

 The first advantage of the Bayesian approach is that **we can directly interpret the uncertainty associated with the parameters**.
 For example, the 95% credibility interval for the effect of wing length ranges from 13.01 and 22.8 g/mm.
-So, here, we are entitled to say that there is a 95% chance that the true value of the parameter is between these two bounds\!
+So, here, we are entitled to say that there is a 95% chance that the true value of the parameter is between these two bounds!
 No complicated definition, nothing about uncollected hypothetical samples.
 That's all: 95% chance that the true effect of wing length is between 13.01 and 22.8 g/mm.

 # The Markov Chain Monte Carlo method (MCMC)